-You must withhold 7.95% of the estimated Maine-source distributive income of each nonresident member except you must withhold 8.93% if the nonresident member is a C corporation.
+For calendar year 2016, you must withhold 7.15% of the estimated Maine-source distributive income of each nonresident member except you must withhold 8.93% if the nonresident member is a C corporation.
 The Maine-source distributive income of a nonresident member is equal to the member's share of the net income of the entity for the calendar year (or, for fiscal year filers, for the fiscal year ending during the calendar year) apportioned to Maine in accordance with 36 M.R.S., Chapter 821.
+For calendar year 2017, the withholding rate is 7.15% for individual nonresident members.